- General Information

 How do I get an appointment and what is the procedure?

-Once you have prepared all the documents for the acknowledgment of paternity or the name declaration, use the contact form to ask for an appointment at the embassy.
+Once you have prepared all the documents for the acknowledgment of paternity or the name declaration, please book an appointment here.

 The embassy does not process any applications itself, but forwards them to the responsible registry office, if you wish.